n3mo/jsan-chicken/README.md

     json2csv mydata.json --keep text created_on

-**To remove data fields, preface field names with a "-".
-The following will keep all fields EXCEPT "user" and "address":**
+**You can also remove named data fields.
+The following will keep all fields EXCEPT "email" and "phone":**

-    json2csv mydata.json --remove user address
+    json2csv mydata.json --remove email phone

+**Nested JSON data fields can be accessed by using a colon.
+To keep the fields user->screen_name and user->bio->address**

+    json2csv mydata.json --keep user:screen_name user:bio:address

 ## Installation